sphinx-contrib/tikz/README.rst

 environment is set inside a ``figure`` environment and hence it is a float and cannot live inside a table or another float.

-If you enable ``:stringsubst:`` and you happen to have a math expression starting with ``wd`` (i.e., you would like to write ``$wd ...`` then you must insert some white space, e.g., ``$w d ...`` to prevent string substitution.
+If you enable ``:stringsubst:`` and you happen to have any LaTeX math expression starting with ``wd`` (i.e., you would like to write ``$wd ...`` then you must insert some white space, e.g., ``$w d ...`` to prevent string substitution.